NGEET/fates-users-guide/docs/source/developer/elm-fates_seed-dispersal_design_doc.rst

 Algorithm or Pseudo code for main components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following pseudo code describes how the nearest neighbor data structure is formulated:
+The following pseudo code describes how the nearest neighbor data structure is formulated.
+The algorithm looks ahead through the list of gridcell indices for a gridcell that is close to it.
+When it finds one, it calculates the probability density and stores it in a neighborhood linked list associated with that gridcell.
+It then copies that information into the gridcell that was found to reduce duplication of calculations:

 .. pcode::